BrightspaceUI/core/components/selection/README.md

 The `d2l-selection-summary` is an optional component that shows a simple count of the selected items within the [selection control](#selectionmixin).

 The `d2l-selection-summary` component may be placed inside the selection control, or in the same DOM scope with the `selection-for` attribute set to the id of that component.
+In the example below, setting `selection-for` to `other-list` demonstrates the ability to use `d2l-selection-summary` from outside of the selection control component.

 <!-- docs: demo live name:d2l-selection-summary display:block -->
 ```html